brenden-matteson/cs386/cs386/reports/report8.md

 * GitHub Summary: 7 commits.

 Makaela:
+* Completed survey implementation
-*
+* Worked towards deliverable 4

 Jered:
-*
+* Worked towards deliverable 4
+* Worked on the financial wellness page

 Tyson:
+* Updated the JavaScript code to be implemented on a test website as baic functions
-*
+* Worked toward deliverable 4

 ## Retrospective

 Appreciations: Thank you Jered for doing extra work on the in-class assignments.
-Thank you Makaela for creating the beta_testing survey.
+Thank you Makaela for creating the beta testing survey.

 Successes: Website seems to be coming together.